 The Company is aware of its corporate social responsibilities and the need to maintain effective working relationships across a range of stakeholder groups.
 These include the Company’s employees, partners, customers, suppliers and regulatory authorities.

-The Executive Chair is ultimately responsible for stakeholder engagement and works with the Board to identify the key resources and relationships on which the Company relies.
+The Chairman is ultimately responsible for stakeholder engagement and works with the Board to identify the key resources and relationships on which the Company relies.

 The Company’s operational and working methodologies take account of the need to balance the needs of all of these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Company for the benefit of its members as a whole.